 (3) requires that class attendance be taken for every instructional day in every public school or school program in the school district.

-C. School districts and charter schools shall report truancy and habitual truancy rates to the department in a form and at such times as the department determines and shall document efforts made to keep truants and habitual truants in educational settings.
-Locally chartered charter schools shall provide copies of their reports to the school district.
+C. School districts shall report truancy and habitual truancy rates to the department in a form and at such times as the department determines and shall document efforts made to keep truants and habitual truants in educational settings.